‘Thank You RBG': Appreciation for Ruth Bader Ginsburg Echoes Across Social Media

 All words tweeted to describe Supreme Court Justice Ruth Bader Ginsberg following news of her death on Friday.

 Praise for Ginsburg's groundbreaking career and legacy was swift and seen across social media.
-Ginsburg, fondly known as the Notorious RBG, was thanked by actress Brie Larson, Former Secretary of State Hillary Clinton, Barbra Streisand among others on Twitter.
+Ginsburg, fondly known as the Notorious RBG, was thanked by actress Brie Larson, former Secretary of State Hillary Clinton, House Speaker Nancy Pelosi and entertainer Barbra Streisand among others on Twitter.

 Life of Ruth Bader Ginsburg

 "Justice Ginsburg paved the way for so many women, including me.
 There will never be another like her.
-Thank you RBG," Former Secretary of State Hillary Clinton tweeted.
+Thank you RBG," Clinton tweeted.

+Later, Clinton told MSNBC host Rachel Maddow that it was a sad night for the people who followed Ginsburg.
+She added, "I hope every American knows that she was a historic, courageous person who moved our country forward in all the right ways," Clinton said.

+President Donald Trump learned of Ginsburg's death following his rally in Minnesota.
+He was approached and asked about the justice's passing.
+"She just died?
+Wow," he said.
+"She led an amazing life.
+What else can you say?
+Amazing woman whether you agreed or not."

 Days before her death, Ginsburg reportedly said her “most fervent wish is that I will not be replaced until a new president is installed,” according to NPR.